Skip to main content

 Solidarity Lanes

 As part of the European Union's response to the Russian aggression against Ukraine, the European Commission and bordering EU Member States established on 12 May 2022 the EU-Ukraine Solidarity Lanes.
-The Solidarity Lanes are essential corridors for Ukraine's agricultural exports, as well as the export and import of other goods.
+The Solidarity Lanes are essential corridors for Ukraine's agricultural exports, as well as the export of goods it needs, from humanitarian aid to animal feed and fertilisers.

-• led to signing of freight agreements with Ukraine and Moldova on 29 June 2022 to further facilitate transit and transport from and to both countries
+• led to signing of freight agreements with Ukraine and Moldova on 29 June 2022 to further facilitate transit and transport to and from both countries

 More information on EU-Ukraine Solidarity lanes